itfranck-archives/DudDashboard/README.md

     - Contains Start-DUDDashboard, a wrapper for Start-UDDashboard that initialize DudDashboard

 - Appsettings.json - Contains some settings you would normally pass to Start-UDDashboard, authentication settings used by the login (if defined) and some parameters tied to the DUD-HotReload component.
+- Start-Watch.ps1 (Requires appsettings.json Hotreload section configuration) - When developping, if you execute Start-Watch.ps1, it will start monitoring Files and either update the dashboard (Through Update-UDDashboard) or restart the IIS application pool.
+For this reason, this file need to be executed as an administrator.
+When the dashboard update itself, page will refresh automatically.
+When app pool is recycled, you will need to refresh manually the page yourself.
+Based on the changed element, Universal Dashboard requires to restart the IIS.
+Items and behaviors :

+    - Endpoints - Restart
+    - Page, Scripts and Styles - Update
+    - Dashboard.ps1 - Restart
+    - Root.ps1 - update
+    - Data - update
+    - Navigation & Footer - Restart

 ### Src subfolder content